I Love Desserts but My Stomach Doesn’t

-In extreme cases, a baby with GSID may fail to grow normally and could have a lot of stomach problems every time they eat table sugar.
-The symptoms of GSID may not always be extreme.
-The symptoms can be different from one person to another.
-Because GSID does not look the same for everyone, it makes the diagnosis more challenging for doctors.
+In extreme cases, babies with CSID may fail to grow normally and could have a lot of stomach problems every time they eat table sugar.
+The symptoms of CSID may not always be extreme; in fact, they can differ from one person to another.
+Because the symptoms of CSID are not the same for everyone, it makes the diagnosis more challenging for doctors.

 Most of you have heard of lactose intolerance.
-People with lactose intolerance cannot digest the lactose sugar found in milk and other dairy products.
-People with lactose intolerance will either avoid foods and drinks containing lactose or will eat foods that have lactose with a supplement that contains the proteins that can digest lactose.
-If they do not take the supplement, these people will experience gassiness, diarrhea and other stomach issues.
+People with lactose intolerance can’t digest the lactose sugar found in milk and other dairy products.
+They either avoid foods and drinks containing lactose or take a supplement that contains the proteins that can digest lactose.
+If they do not take the supplement, they experience gassiness, diarrhea, and other stomach issues.